duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 agent carries out the work from reviewed inputs and constraints.

 - Writing the Lean specification is AI-assisted.
-Human interaction matters because this is where the source is interpreted and ambiguities become concrete choices.
+Human interaction matters because this is where the intent is interpreted and ambiguities become concrete choices.
 - Writing the Lean proof is AI-driven once the specification and intended guarantee are settled.